US K-1 Fiance Visa Services and Information

-Over nearly 20 years, I have represented and counseled numerous clients throughout the United States and internationally in the fiance visa and spousal green card processes.
+Over over 25 years, I have represented and counseled numerous clients throughout the United States and internationally on the fiance visa and spousal green card processes.
 While the USCIS and consulates permit you to represent yourself and prepare and file your papers, it is my firm belief that an attorney in the process can be a great resource to a couple seeking to build a new life together, without undue stress in navigating the complex United States immigration processes.

 Furthermore, an attorney can assist in making sure you are aware of all options for marrying your fiance, such as the benefits and drawbacks of marrying abroad and then filing a spousal immigration petition for your new spouse, or securing a fiance visa instead of a marriage green card.
 Each option carries special considerations, and I can help provide you with the legal and practical information necessary to make an informed choice about which process you wish to pursue.
 I am frequently asked “which option is best for me and my situation”.
 The correct answer is that every situation is different, and a fiance visa option that may be perfect for couple A, may not be the best option for couple B. I can assist you in making sure you are able to make an informed decision about which immigration process is right for you.

 To set up an initial consultation to discuss any questions you have about your fiancé visa or marriage based green card situation or intentions or our US K-1 Fiance Visa Services, please e-mail us today and attorney Richard Ruth will be happy to speak to you!